Hanna Brooman: Life

-Hanna Brooman was the foster child of the opera singer Johan Erik Brooman.
+Hanna Brooman was born in Stockholm and was the foster child of the opera singer Johan Erik Brooman.
 She never married.
-As an adult, she was active as a music and language teacher in Stockholm for many years.
+As an adult, she was active as a music and language teacher in Stockholm for many years, and remained there until her death.

-From 1847, Brooman was engaged as a teacher in the school of the actors- and ballet students at the royal theater and opera in Stockholm, the Dramatens elevskola.
-Except for the period of 1851-56, she kept this post until her retirement in 1884.
+From 1847, Brooman was engaged as a teacher in the school of the actors- and ballet students at the royal theater and opera in Stockholm, the Royal Dramatic Training Academy.
+Except for the period of 1851–1856, she kept this post until her retirement in 1884.
 The students of the Royal Dramatic Theatre, Royal Swedish Opera and Royal Swedish Ballet during this period started as children, and though they were instructed in their future profession by experts, they were also given instruction in elementary subjects.
-This part of their education had previously been provided by the head of the Dramatens elevskola, and the students had been housed as boarding school students in the home of Christina Fundin (mother of Wilhelmina Fundin), but the boarding school of Fundin was closed in 1846, and Brooman was employed to provide the elementary education schooling to the students.
+This part of their education had previously been provided by the head of the Royal Dramatic Training Academy, and the students had been housed as boarding school students in the home of Christina Fundin (mother of Wilhelmina Fundin), but the boarding school of Fundin was closed in 1846, and Brooman was employed to provide the elementary education schooling to the students.

 Hanna Brooman provided instruction in Christianity, Writing, piano forte, French, German, Italian, history and geography for both male and female students, as well as sewing and needlework for the girls.

 Erik af Edholm described her as "a good teacher and person" (1869), and Frans Hedberg described her in his necrology: